Ingenico-NPS-Latam/nps-plugin-prestashop-1.6/README.md

 To handle financial transactions NPS Ingenico Latam server supports two mechanisms of integration in Prestashop with the 3 part method:

 •	PayOnline_3p
 •	Authorize_3p / Capture

 Authorize method requires a subsequent capture from administration panel.
 The PayOnline_3p method acts as Authorize_3p / Capture_3p where authorization and capture are performed in the same transaction.

-## Instalación
+## Install

 ** To make the following configuration it is necessary to have PrestaShop installed:

   Along with this documentation you will be able to download the module and integrated it to Prestashop.